 To take a screenshot of a portion of your screen, press Shift + Print Screen to turn your cursor into a crosshair.
 Click and drag the crosshair to size your screenshot and release the keys to capture it.

 Screenshots are saved automatically in Home > Pictures.
 If you don’t have a Pictures folder, they will be saved in your Home folder.

 For iPhone 8 or earlier, iPad, or iPod touch:

-For iPhone X:
+For iPhone X and later: